danielendeg/nugetpackageupdate/specs/De%2DIdentification/End%2Dto%2Dend-data-flow-investigation.md

 For module _(a)_, there are 2 ways of implementation:
 - Making calls against FHIR Server instance as described in #72489.
 This requires users to provide a FHIR Server endpoint.
 The problem is that a _ndjson_ file can contain more than 1 million resources with size 1G.
 Sending these data to FHIR Server results in a large number of HTTP calls, bringing in extra network latency and serialization & deserialization cost.
-- Validate the same way as FHIR Server but do it locally.
-This requires no dependency on network or FHIR Server endpoint.
-We can re-implement the logic of validation in FHIR-Tool-for-Validation or if possible, reuse a wrapped class or library from FHIR Server.
+- **Validate the same way as FHIR Server but do it locally.** We recommend this implementation because it requires no dependency on network or FHIR Server endpoint.
+We can implement the logic of validation again in FHIR-Tool-for-Validation, or if possible, it would be better to use a NuGet package built from FHIR Server that contains the validation feature.

-For this solution, we recommend implementing it in the second way.